benjoire/mumblecluster/README.md

 MumbleCluster

-This is the master GitHub repository for MumbleCluster – a modular compute cluster, creative ecosystem, and memory-anchored ops framework designed by Ben & Deniz.
+This is the master GitHub repository for MumbleCluster – a modular compute cluster, cross-metal|network|architecture compatible framework.

 - syncstream → Protocol-driven coordination layer (YAML, ODS, logs)